spladug/harold/README.md

 A comma-delimited list of channels to join automatically.
 Additional channels may be added by other plugins.

-## postreceive
+## github

-The postreceive plugin implements an endpoint for GitHub-style post-receive notifications.
+The github plugin implements an endpoint for GitHub webhook notifications.
 It depends on the IRC plugin and will notify users via IRC when code is pushed to repositories under its purview.
 The plugin itself does not have any configuration (though the section header must exist in the config file for it to be activated.)
 Instead, each repository that will send notifications should have its own section of the format `[harold:repository:owner/repository]`.

-## postreceive repository configuration
+## github repository configuration

 ### channel

-IRC channel to send commit notifications to.
+IRC channel to send notifications to.

 ### branches